-What you must pay when you get these services Services that are covered for you In-Network Out-of-Network Outpatient surgery, including services provided at hospital outpatient facilities and ambulatory surgical centers (continued) Outpatient Hospital Observation 20% coinsurance for Medicare-covered outpatient hospital observation visit.
-Outpatient Hospital Observation 30% coinsurance for Medicare-covered outpatient hospital observation visit.
-Partial hospitalization services and Intensive outpatient services \$40 copay per day for Medicare-covered 30% coinsurance per day for Medicare- Partial hospitalization is a structured program of active psychiatric treatment provided as a hospital outpatient service, or by a community mental health center, that is more intense than the care received in your doctor's or therapist's office and is an alternative to inpatient hospitalization. partial hospitalization services.
-Prior Authorization is required. covered partial hospitalization services.
-Intensive outpatient service is a structured program of active behavioral (mental) health therapy treatment provided in a hospital outpatient department, a community mental health center, a Federally qualified health center, or a rural health clinic that is more intense than the care received in your doctor's or therapist's office but less intense than partial hospitalization.

-What you must pay whe st pay when you get these services Services that are covered for you In-Network Out-of-Network Services that are covered for you Physician/Practitioner services, including doctor's office visits Covered services include: Medically-necessary medical care or surgery services furnished in a physician's office, certified ambulatory surgical center, hospital outpatient department, or any other location Consultation, diagnosis, and treatment by a specialist Basic hearing and balance exams performed by your specialist, if your doctor orders it to see if you need medical treatment Certain telehealth services, including: Cold or flu Allergies/sinus-related issues Skin conditions Tobacco cessation Stomach and digestive issues Minor eye conditions Women's health You have the option of getting these services through an in- person visit or by telehealth.
-If you choose to get one of these services by telehealth, you must use a network provider who offers the service by telehealth.
-Telehealth services with participating providers can be accessed through myBSWHealth.com or the MyBSWHealth app available through the App store or Google Play.
+Services that are covered for you What you must pay when you get these services Partial hospitalization services and Intensive outpatient services Partial hospitalization is a structured program of active psychiatric treatment provided as a hospital outpatient service or by a community mental health center, that is more intense than the care received in your doctor's or therapist's office and is an alternative to inpatient hospitalization.
+Intensive outpatient service is a structured program of active behavioral (mental) health therapy treatment provided in a hospital outpatient department, a community mental health center, a Federally qualified health center, or a rural health clinic that is more intense than the care received in your doctor's or therapist's office but less intense than partial hospitalization. \$15 copay per day for Medicare-covered partial hospitalization services.
+Prior Authorization is required.
+Physician/Practitioner services, including doctor's office visits Covered services include: Medically-necessary medical care or surgery services furnished in a physician's office, certified ambulatory surgical center, hospital outpatient department, or any other location Consultation, diagnosis, and treatment by a specialist Basic hearing and balance exams performed by your specialist, if your doctor orders it to see if you need medical treatment Certain telehealth services, including: Cold or flu Allergies/sinus-related issues Skin conditions Tobacco cessation Stomach and digestive issues Minor eye conditions You have the option of getting these services through an in-person visit or by telehealth, you must use a network provider who offers the service by telehealth. \$0 copay for each Medicare-covered PCP office visit. \$25 copay for each Medicare-covered specialist office visit. \$0 copay for PCP, specialist or psychiatric telehealth visit.